JARO Aims and Scope

 All reviewers and editors are asked to agree to maintain confidentiality.
 In the event of accusations of ethical violations, the journal reserves the right to share unpublished material as needed to evaluate the accusations.

-Authors should submit studies that have not been submitted or published elsewhere.
+Authors should submit studies that have not been submitted or published elsewhere (except for preprint servers; see below).
 Any re-representation of published data must be fully acknowledged and done with the approval of the copyright holder.
 Authors are expected to openly declare any commercial interest, or other conflict of interest, when they submit their paper for consideration.
 This should be done in a letter accompanying the manuscript.
 All authors must have agreed to the submission of the final submitted manuscript.
 Individual email addresses must be provided for all authors so that they may all be contacted should any problem arise.

-*New: PDFs allowed for initial submissions (details under “Formats”); non-Latin author names will be represented in both Latin and original characters (details under “Preparation of Electronic Manuscripts”)
+*New: PDFs allowed for initial submissions (details under “Formats”); non-Latin author names will be represented in both Latin and original characters (details under “Preparation of Electronic Manuscripts”).
+Note that subsequent submissions will require “source” files (Word .doc, .docx; LaTeX .tex).
+See text below regarding Submission Formats.

 Preparation of electronic manuscripts Main Text Non-Latin Names Abstract and Keywords Body of the Text Units Acronyms Methods Results Discussion Acknowledgements References In-text Citations Reference List Equations Permissions Footnotes Tables Statistics Figures Graphics After Acceptance Copyright Transfer vs Open Choice Proof Reading Online First Neuroscience Peer Review Consortium (NPRC) Policy and Guidelines on the Sharing of Research Materials and Genetic Database Information Sharing: General Policy Sharing: Guidelines